Work mistakes happen.

 This is a corporate apology that feels like a personal note from a funny yet professional human being, not some mandatory communication from a company lawyer.

 How do the folks at Paperchase pull it off?
 They use conversational language, including words like “a little red-faced” and “oops”.
-They aren’t afraid to make a time-traveller joke at their own expense.
+They aren’t afraid to make a time-traveler joke at their own expense.
 And instead of sharing the bare minimum and getting it over with, they’re unusually transparent about the rationale behind their decision to sell these diaries despite their flaws.
 As a result, they come across as thoughtful and trustworthy.
 Which is what you want.

 #2.
 The look and feel of the insert